All we see is camo: it’s back

 So what types of camo clothing are we searching for?

-The below chart shows search volume for camouflage clothing related terms for the last three years.
+Market intelligence shows search volume for camouflage clothing related terms for the last three years.

 There’s a gradual, but fairly drastic incline for camouflage bottoms (camo trousers, leggings, cargo pants), with a 63% increase July 2017 – July 2018.